stanislavExtE/DOMTreeVisualizerWidget/README.md

 ## Installation

-Include widget.min.js file in your project to use the DOM Tree Widget.
+Include widget.min.js file in your project to use the DOM Tree Widget(you can find it in /dist folder in repo).

 <!-- Include the JavaScript files -->
 <script src="widget.min.js"></script> -->